RaidenCorporation/ZanyonLocker/README.md

 ---
 ## 🛡 **How To Use ZanyonLocker™**

 To encrypt your first file using ZanyonLocker™, follow these steps in order.
-First, run the zl_setup.exe installer to set up ZanyonLocker™ on your PC, then open the application from your Start Menu, Desktop shortcut, or by right-clicking a file in Windows Explorer.
+First, run the zl_setup.exe installer to set up ZanyonLocker™ on your PC, then open the application from your Start Menu, Desktop shortcut or by right-clicking a file in Windows Explorer.
 When the main window opens, you will see three main steps.
-First, click Setup a Master Key.
+First, click Set up a password.
 A window will pop up asking you to enter a password only YOU know.
-After setting your password, you can proceed to the second step: Lock a file.
-When prompted, enter the Master Key you created.
+After setting your password, you can proceed to the second step: Encrypt a file.
+When prompted, enter the password you created.
 A File Explorer window will pop up allowing you to select any file or folder to encrypt.
-Once selected, the file will be encrypted and given a .zanyon extension (e.g., secret.txt » secret.txt.zanyon).
+Once selected, the file will be encrypted and given a .zanyon extension (eg secret.txt » secret.txt.zanyon).
-To decrypt a file, open ZanyonLocker™ and click Unlock a file.
-Enter your password when prompted, select the encrypted .zanyon file in the File Explorer window, and it will be restored to its original state (e.g., secret.txt.zanyon » secret.txt).
-You can also configure app preferences, toggle dark mode, or check for live updates directly from the Settings gear icon in the top-left header.
+To decrypt a file, open ZanyonLocker™ and click Decrypt a file.
+Enter your password when prompted, select the encrypted .zanyon file in the File Explorer window, and it will be restored to its original state (eg secret.txt.zanyon » secret.txt).
+You can also configure app preferences, toggle dark mode or check for live updates directly from the Settings gear icon in the top-left header.

 ![.zanyon File Extension Icon by Raiden Bisnath (Raiden Corporation)](https://i.imgur.com/Fd8QUmG.png)